GA Anderson writes on recycling and other environmental and green ecological issues. Earth sciences and a green economy are our future.

-10. Used Motor Oil The Recycled Material No One Remembers
+10. Used Motor Oil Is the Recycled Material No One Remembers

 There is a reason it is at the bottom of the list.
-It is unglamorous, it is usually confined to commercial locations -- no personal connection, and it is messy.
+It is unglamorous, it is usually confined to commercial locations so there's no personal connection, and it is messy.

 Used oils such as engine lubrication oil, hydraulic fluids, and gear oils can pollute the environment if not disposed of properly.